 A thresher shark, especially if hooked in the tail, is a powerful hard fighting adversary and even a relatively small fish can take several hours to subdue.
 The initial run will completely spool reels that lack a reasonable line capacity.
-This species will on 0ccasions leap clear of the water while being fought.
+This species will on occasions leap clear of the water while being fought.

-Care should be taken when dealing the fish once it has been brought alongside the boat as it can use its tail with deadly efficiency, stunning a careless angler.
+Care should be taken when dealing with the fish once it has been brought alongside the boat as it can use its tail with deadly efficiency, stunning a careless angler.

 There appears to be some confusion with the thresher (Alopiidae family).
 There are their three or four species of thresher shark depending on whose information is sourced.